mobily/ts-belt/docs/docs/introduction.md

 :::info

-Disclaimer: these are my private opinions and feelings about libraries I used to use on a daily basis work, and obviously, you can disagree with them and I fully understand that! 😊
+Disclaimer: these are my private opinions and feelings about libraries I used to use on a daily basis work, and obviously, you can disagree with them and I fully understand this! 😊

 :::